HumanSignal/label-studio/docs/source/guide/install.md

 ### Port requirements
 Label Studio expects port 8080 to be open by default.
 To use a different port, specify it when starting Label Studio.
 See [Start Label Studio](start.html).

-### Disk space requirements
+### Server requirements
 Allocate disk space according to the amount of data you plan to label.
 As a benchmark, 1 million labeling tasks take up approximately 2.3GB on disk when using the SQLite database.
+50GB of disk space is recommended for production instances.

+Use a minimum of 8GB RAM, but 16GB RAM is recommended, for example, t3.large or t3.xlarge on Amazon AWS.

 For more on using Label Studio at scale and labeling performance, see [Start Label Studio](start.html).
 ### Web browser support
 Label Studio is tested with the latest version of Google Chrome and is expected to work in the latest versions of:
 - Google Chrome